zezhishao/zezhishao.github.io/_news/announcement_20241212.md

 related_posts: false
 ---

-One commentary about Spatial-Temporal Large Models for Science is accepted by <b>The Innovation</b>!:sparkles:
+One commentary about Spatial-Temporal Large Models for Science is accepted by <b>The Innovation</b> (IF: 25.7)!:sparkles: